andrews1022/hi-dozo-sushi/README.md

 # Hi Dozo Sushi
-This a site for a local restaurant that I designed and built for them.
+This a site for a local sushi restaurant, designed and built by myself.